adloky/smalls/english/all-dorothys-adventures-in-oz.md

 But the Wizard did not stop to argue with her.
 The Sawhorse cantered down the hill, and they breathed easily when they were miles away from the village.

-The country they were now passing through was every- where tinted purple, the prevailing color of the Gillikin Country.
+The country they were now passing through was everywhere tinted purple, the prevailing color of the Gillikin Country.
 But as the Sawhorse ascended a hill they found that upon the other side everything was of a rich yellow hue.

 "Aha!" cried the Captain General; "here is the Country of the Winkies.
 We are just crossing the boundary line."

 "Then we will lunch with the Tin Woodman," announced the Wizard, joyfully.
 "He’s the King of this country."

-How the Tin Woodman Told the Sad News
+## How the Tin Woodman Told the Sad News

 The Tin Woodman received Princess Dorothy and her friends with much grace and cordiality.
 But the little girl noticed that something was worrying with her old friend, because he was not so merry as usual.